43 Father's Day Trivia Questions [With Answers]

 Answer: Männertag and Herrentag (Men’s Day and Gentlemen’s Day).

-This catches Germany trivia regulars.
-Vatertag has three names that share the same date.
-The original sense was a male-bonding hike-and-drink day, separate from the family-oriented sense Father’s Day picked up later.
-The alternative names reflect that older “men’s day” framing, which still dominates in eastern German states.
+Even Germany trivia regulars get tripped here.
+Vatertag carries three names for one shared date.
+The original sense was a male-bonding hike-and-drink day, separate from the family-oriented meaning Father’s Day picked up later.
+Those alternative names echo the older “men’s day” framing, which still dominates in eastern German states.

 42. By how many years did Mother’s Day precede Father’s Day as a U.S. national holiday?
 (Medium)